pluggdapps/tayra/sphinxdoc/source/gettingstarted.rst

       </body>
     </html>

 That is all it takes to get you started.
-You will know everything about tayra here.
+Happy templating !